lekisyaaAaa/initialb2b/HOW_TO_TEST_BACKEND.md

 2. Check if port 5000 is available
 3. Verify no firewall blocking

-### Problem: "MongoDB connection error"
+### Problem: "Database connection error"
-This project no longer uses MongoDB.
-If you see references to MongoDB in logs or docs, they are legacy artifacts and can be ignored or removed.
+**Solutions:**
+1. Ensure `DATABASE_URL` in `backend/.env` is correct and properly URL-encoded
+2. If using Docker, confirm Postgres container is running: `docker ps` and check logs: `docker compose logs db`
+3. Check firewall or port binding issues and verify credentials

 ### Problem: "ValidationError" or "400 Bad Request"
 **Solution:**